ack-solutions/nest-seeder/apps/example-app/README.md

 # Example App - @ackplus/nest-seeder

-Complete working example demonstrating nest-seeder with TypeORM and SQLite.
+Complete working example demonstrating nest-seeder with TypeORM and SQLite using the **CLI approach**.

 ## 🚀 Quick Start